-It is important to choose a therapist who is licensed in the state of California.
+It is important to choose a therapist who is licensed in California.
 State governing boards regulate educational, licensing, and continuing education requirements, and investigate any ethical violations.
 These regulating agencies are there to protect you, the consumer.

-Feel free to ask about a therapist’s training, licensure, and expertise so you feel comfortable he or she has the knowledge and experience to be helpful for you.
+Feel free to ask about a therapist’s training, licensure, and expertise so you feel comfortable the person has the knowledge and experience to be helpful for you.

 - Campus Life